 My website is www.eleanorgustafson.com.
 I blog every other week (www.eleanorgustafson.com/blog ) and have gotten good responses.
 Please check me out and bulk up my readership.

 I’m also engaged in a Hartline Agency project of promoting each other’s books on Facebook, the idea being to reach a wide selection of readers, rather than just authors.
 It’s time consuming, but 40 sets of other people’s Facebook Friends is significant publicity.

 I am on Linkedin but have not yet tackled Pinterest or Twitter.
 I do have an Author Page on Amazon , and my email is email@example.com.

 The book can be purchased in fine book stores and online via the following buttons:

 Finally, what question would you like to ask my readers?

-Thanks, Susan, for visiting with us and telling us about your novel.
-Readers, Susan has offered to give a signed copy of her book to the winner of our drawing on Monday, March 17.
-To enter, leave a comment below in answer to Susan's question, above.
+Thanks, Eleanor, for visiting with us and telling us about your novel.
+Readers, Eleanor has offered to give a signed copy of her book to the winner of our drawing on Thursday, April 24.
+To enter, leave a comment below in answer to Eleanor's question, above.
 "Please enter me" won't get you entered.
 Leave your email address, in case you win, like so: trish[at]trishperry[dot]com.

 Also, I'd love it if you'd connect with me on Facebook.
 Just click on my name at the right of today's post.